Search the GHTC website

 NIH is the United States’ leading medical research institution and a respected, world-class scientific powerhouse.
 Its work to advance research for global infectious diseases, through the National Institute of Allergy and Infectious Diseases; to coordinate crosscutting HIV/AIDS research, through the Office of AIDS Research; and to strengthen international research capacity, through the Fogarty International Center, forms the building blocks for future drugs, vaccines, diagnostics, and other tools that save and improve lives around the world.

-NIH support has helped advance NIH support has helped advance:
+NIH support has helped advance at least:

-promising products in late-stage development
+promising products into late-stage development*

 R&D investment by health area R&D investment by health area